Lucille Skaggs Edwards

 Lucille Boynton Skaggs Edwards (July 23, 1875-Sept 14, 1972) was a journalist in Omaha, Nebraska.
-In 1906, Edwards published, The Women's Aurora, making her the first black woman to publish a magazine in Nebraska.
+In 1906, she published The Women's Aurora, making her the first black woman to publish a magazine in Nebraska.
 She also worked as a political organizer and was a clerk in the district court.

 Life

 She was born in July 1875 in Washington, D.C., and married to August C. Edwards in 1897.
 Before marrying, she worked as an English teacher, probably in Knoxville, Tennessee.
 She also lived in Alabama and Des Moines, Iowa, before settling in Omaha in the early 1900s.
-They had a number of children: Toni, Gerald, Alie, and Marjorie.
-August was a general practice physician and was for a time president of the Negro Medical Society of Nebraska.
+The couple had children: Toni, Gerald, Alie, and Marjorie.
+August was a general practice physician, and was president of the Negro Medical Society of Nebraska.
 In June 1926, August and Lucille divorced.
-Toni lived into her 100s and worked in bio-chemistry, running the chemical lab at the University of California Berkeley and working with Melvin Calvin among others.
+Toni lived into her 100s and worked in bio-chemistry, running the chemical lab at the University of California Berkeley and working with Melvin Calvin.

 Lucille Skaggs Edwards died on September 14, 1972, in Brooklyn, New York City, and is buried in the Maple Grove Cemetery in Queens.

 Career

 In 1906, Edwards published The Women's Aurora, making her the first black woman to publish a magazine in Nebraska.
 She also worked as a stenographer in the office of the Clerk of the District Court, Frank McGrath.

 She continued to write articles for Omaha newspapers, frequently focusing on topics of education and family life.
-In 1917, Edwards wrote an article for John Albert Williams' Monitor entitled, "Our Women and Children" in which she writes, "Never has there been such a demand for trained men and women."
+In 1917, Edwards wrote an article for John Albert Williams' Monitor entitled "Our Women and Children", in which she writes, "Never has there been such a demand for trained men and women."